carlosverissimo3001/FEUP-CPM/docs/report.md

 ## Scenario Tests

+An internet connection is only needed for three main operations:

+1. Registering for the first time
+2. Purchasing tickets
+3. Consult all transactions

+There are some operations that can be done offline, and only require an NFC equipped phone:

 ### Offline Ticket Validation

 One of the main features of the system is the ability to validate tickets using NFC, even if the phone has no internet connection.